-The College's Strategic Plan 2015 - 20 lists under core goal 4 - Strengthening Operational Capacity and Infrastructure, the need to strengthen internal communications across campus and to update existing communications tools, including the website (II.6).
+Under core goal 4: Strengthening Operational Capacity and Infrastructure, the College's Strategic Plan 2015-2020 lists the need to strengthen internal communications across campus and to update existing communications tools, including the website (II.6).
 The Working Group found no indication that the College fails to represent itself truthfully when it represents itself at all, but information is not easy to find for those who do not already know how to find it.

-In the case of tuition costs and sources of funding for students (s2c7b) most of the information is uniform across CUNY and so CUNY's websites (e.g., Tuition and College Costs) supplement those of the College (e.g., QC Tuition Costs; Financial Aid).
-The College offers an excellent education at a low price, as called for in its mission (s2c7a).
-This information is easy to find: see, for example, the "QC Value" brochure in Appendix J.33 [A137].
+In the case of tuition costs and sources of funding for students (s2c7b), most of the information is uniform across CUNY; hence CUNY's websites (e.g., Tuition and College Costs) supplement those of the College (e.g., QC Tuition Costs; Financial Aid).
+The College offers an excellent education at a low price, as is called for in its mission (s2c7a), and proudly publicizes it (Appendix J.9).

-In the Ethics and Integrity Survey, administrators and staff were asked to what extent they agreed with the statement "Official communications are truthful and accurate (memos, websites, guidelines, etc." 72% agreed (score of 4 or 5) and less than 9% disagreed (1 or 2).
+In the Ethics and Integrity Survey, administrators and staff were asked to what extent they agreed with the statement that "Official communications are truthful and accurate (memos, websites, guidelines, etc." Seventy-two percent agreed (score of 4 or 5) and fewer than 9% disagreed (1 or 2).

-The College's mission calls for it to act as a source of information in the public interest.
-Three examples: the Webby-winning demographic data website Social Explorer [24]; Riverkeeper's Hudson River Water Quality Program, a collaboration with Queens College and Columbia's Lamont-Doherty Earth Observatory; and the Barry Commoner Center, an environmental and occupational health research institute based at the College.
+QC's mission calls for the College to act as a source of information in the public interest.
+Some examples of how we fulfill that mission include Social Explorer [28], a Webby-winning website of demographic data; Riverkeeper's Hudson River Water Quality Program, a collaboration between Queens College and Columbia's Lamont-Doherty Earth Observatory; and the Barry Commoner Center, an environmental and occupational health research institute based here at QC [29].

-2.2 Compliance with relevant regulations (s2c8, r5)
+2.2 Compliance with Relevant Regulations (s2c8, r5)

-Many federal, state, or institutional regulations pertain directly to the mission of the College, and the performance of the College in these areas directly impacts the quality of the student, faculty, and staff experience.
-In the past five years, the College and the University have significantly expanded their processes and policies that address research integrity, sexual misconduct, and environmental responsibility.
-These processes assure a safe and respectful environment for students, staff, and faculty.
-The Steering Committee directed the eighth working group to verify that the College is in full compliance with these regulations, with other pertinent regulations, and in addition to insure that we are compliant with the Higher Education Opportunity Act.
+Many federal, state, and institutional regulations pertain directly to the mission of the College, and the performance of the College in these areas directly affects the quality of the student, faculty, and staff experience.
+In the past five years, the College and the University have significantly expanded their processes and policies that address research integrity, sexual misconduct, and environmental responsibility to assure a safe and respectful environment for students, staff, and faculty.
+The Steering Committee directed Working Group 8 to document the College's compliance with these and other pertinent regulations, and to ensure that we are compliant with requirements of the Higher Education Opportunity Act.

-2.2.1 Compliance with regulations governing the conduct of research
+2.2.1 Compliance with Regulations Governing the Conduct of Research

-Federal regulations governing research stem from acts of Congress (e.g., the 1966 Animal Welfare Act, the 1974 National Research Act, the 1985 Health Research Extension), and from regulations issued by awarding agencies such as the National Science Foundation, the National Institutes of Health, and the Food and Drug Administration.
-These regulations address the responsible conduct of research, treatment of human and animal subjects, conflicts of interest, export control, data management, mentor and trainee responsibilities, as well as financial disclosure and accountability.
-As such, they provide protections for faculty, students, and the community, and assure a healthy and ethical work environment conducive to research based education.
+Federal regulations governing research stem from acts of Congress (e.g., the 1966 Animal Welfare Act, the 1974 National Research Act, the 1985 Health Research Extension) and from regulations issued by awarding agencies such as the National Science Foundation, the National Institutes of Health, and the Food and Drug Administration.
+These regulations address the responsible conduct of research, treatment of human and animal subjects, conflicts of interest, export control, data management, mentor and trainee responsibilities, and financial disclosure and accountability.
+They provide protections for faculty, students, and the community, and assure a healthy and ethical work environment conducive to research-based education.
 It is appropriate therefore to examine how the College assures that its faculty and students comply with these regulations, receive appropriate training, and enjoy the protections required.
 We briefly present here evidence demonstrating a complete and strong research compliance program.